status-im/nim-style-guide/src/interop.md

 ## Basics

-In order for interoperability to happen, we rely on a lowest common denominator of features between the two languages - typically, this is the mutually overlapping part of the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) of the two languages.
-Nim is unique in that it also allows interoperability at the API level with C - however, this guide focuses on interoperability via ABI since this is more general and broadly useful.
+In FFI, we rely on a lowest common denominator of features between the two languages - typically, this is the mutually overlapping part of the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) of the two languages.
+Nim is unique in that it also allows interoperability at the API level with C/C++ - however, this guide focuses on interoperability via ABI since this is more general and broadly useful.

 Most languages define their FFI in terms of a simplified version of the C ABI - thus, the process of using code from one language in another typically consists of two steps: